magiconair/properties/README.md

 ToDo
 ----
-* Add MustGet ... functions
-* Add support for int and uint
-* Dump contents to stdout with passwords and secrets obscured
+* Dump contents with passwords and secrets obscured
 * panic on non-existent key
 * log non-existent key